-I have been contacted by two people who claimed to have recovered from autism spontaneously.
-One of them is a young lady from England who spontaneously recovered at age 16.
-The lady was not taken seriously when she wrote to some autism professionals about her recovery.
+I have been contacted by two people who claimed to have ‘recovered’ from autism spontaneously.
+One of them is a young lady from England who ‘recovered’ at age 16, but was not taken seriously when she wrote to some autism professionals about her experiences.

-I speculate that there may be a few thousand people in the world who have recovered by their own effort from autism.
+Assuming that we set aside our skepticism and assume that it is possible to rewire the brain spontaneously during one’s teenage years, this may mean that a few thousand people in the world have similar experiences too.
 They live relatively satisfying lives in contrast to their counterparts who often suffer from depression, anxiety, chronic fatigue and a lack of fulfillment.
 They blend silently into mainstream society and only the close family members and childhood friends have any idea what they experienced.

 It will not be in their interest for them to disclose their past experiences with autism.
 Why cause insurance companies reject to reject their applications, potential employers and lovers to shy away while making friends awkward or doubtful of their past diagnosis?
-Why bother to convince a skeptical autism professional community who does not believe in such a phenomena?
-Why not just focus on a lucrative career which makes use of the residual autism traits, such as programming, engineering and teaching graduate students?
+Why bother to convince a skeptical autism community who does not believe in such a phenomena?
+Why not just live life free from the limitations of a diagnostic label?